gagarinchain/docs/docs/consensus.md

 ### Decide phase
 When the leader receives (n − f) commit votes, it combines them into a commitQC .
-Once the leader has assembled a commitQC , it sends it in a decide message to all other replicas.
+Once the leader has assembled a commitQC, it sends it in a decide message to all other replicas.
 Upon receiving a decide message, a replica considers the proposal embodied in the commitQC a committed decision, and executes the commands in the committed branch.
 The replica increments viewNumber and starts the next view.